Setup has detected that SyncBackPro/SE/Free is currently running. Please close all instances of it now, then click Ok to continue, or Cancel to exit.

 - an instance of the program is running in another user's session (if you used Fast User Switching or equivalent), and/or as Scheduled by such a different user

 You can check if this is the case by using Windows Task Manager.
 Right-click an empty area of Taskbar > Start Task Manager > Processes tab (not Applications tab) > click Show Processes From All Users (very important - or hidden instances will remain so) > check for instances of SyncBackPro.exe (or SyncBackSE.exe, or SyncBackFree.exe) > right-click > End Process.
 Remember that a hidden instance of the program may in fact be in mid-run - although forcibly closing such an instance will usually at worst result in an incomplete copy of a file, you do so at your own risk.

 (Windows 8 introduced an new-style Task Manager that does not have Applications and Processes on separate tabs (though by default they are Grouped By Type).
 Nor does it suppress processes from other users, but you may need to switch to the Details tab to see them.)

 Rebooting the PC may well help, but bear in mind that if the program is set to Start With Windows, it very probably will, meaning you may be back where you started.
-It may be necessary to manually start the program, unset Start With Windows (Preferences menu > Options > Easy tab).
+It may be necessary to manually start the program, uncheck Start With Windows (burger menu > Global Settings > Easy tab).
 Then reboot again, and the program will most likely not be running thereafter unless you have anything Scheduled and by coincidence the Schedule triggered just after Windows started.

 Another option is to reboot Windows into Safe Mode, then run the installer.
 Safe Mode suppresses almost all optional processes from starting automatically.
 If you are unsure how to boot into Safe Mode, please Google (etc.) for instructions specific to your version of Windows.